Refrigerator car: Cryogenic refrigeration

 The Topeka, Kansas shops of the Santa Fe Railway built five experimental refrigerator cars employing liquid nitrogen as the cooling agent in 1965.
-A mist induced by liquified nitrogen was released throughout the car if the temperature rose above a pre-determined level.
+A mist induced by liquefied nitrogen was released throughout the car if the temperature rose above a pre-determined level.
 Each car carried 3000 lb of refrigerant and could maintain a temperature of minus 20 degrees Fahrenheit (−30 °C).
 During the 1990s, a few railcar manufacturers experimented with the use of liquid carbon dioxide (CO2) as a cooling agent.
 The move was in response to rising fuel costs, and was an attempt to eliminate the standard mechanical refrigeration systems that required periodic maintenance.
 The CO2 system can keep the cargo frozen solid as long as 14 to 16 days.

 Several hundred "cryogenic" refrigerator cars were placed in service transporting frozen foodstuffs, though they failed to gain wide acceptance (due, in part, to the rising cost of liquid carbon dioxide).
-Because cryogenic refrigeration is a proven technology and environmentally friendly, the rising price of fuel and the increased availability of carbon dioxide from Kyoto Protocol-induced capturing techniques may lead to a resurgence in cryogenic railcar usage.